What is pH?

 Table 1 : Effects of pH on Pond Fish

 Key chemicals affected by pH

-Ammonia is the major waste product of all freshwater aquatic animals.
-It exists in two forms in fish systems that are in equilibrium with each other, ammonia and ammonium.
+Ammonia is the major waste product of all freshwater aquatic animals and not just fish.
+It exists in two forms in all fish systems.
+These two are in equilibrium with each other, ammonia and ammonium.

 It is only the unionised form,NH3, that is toxic.
 The balance of toxic to non-toxic is determined by pH and temperature. pH has, by far, the greater effect.
 In fact there is a tenfold increase in toxicity for every rise in the pH scale of one.
 It is impossible therefore to assess the toxicity of ammonia without also knowing the pH.
 Follow this link for a better understanding of fish ammonia.

 Carbon dioxide is roughly 200 times as soluble as oxygen in water and can undergo a series of reactions.
-It is present in one of three forms;
+It is present in one of the following three forms;

 Only the free carbon dioxide is toxic.
 The balance of each of the three forms listed above is determined mainly by the pH as shown in Table 2 below.